search-rug/doc-as-code-single-case-experiment/README.md

 -----
 ```

-2. Add a sentence on the ICD, that uses an acronym.
+2. Add a sentence on the ICD, that uses the acronym KFCA.
 Test the document locally, or commit/add a new version tag.
-Check the details on the dashboard.
-Look for details on the failed document version:
+Check the way the popiline has two types of documentation publication failures: consistency errors, and failed 'quality gates':

-- Error - inconsistency in the systemrdl document
+- Error: internal inconsistencies in the SystemRDL model.
-- Failed Quality gates: optional SystemRDL element, that was set as mandatory in this context.
-Acronym unresolved.
+- Failed Quality gates: an optional SystemRDL element (in this case endianness), that was set as mandatory in this context, was miseed; an acronym was included but not described in the document.

 3. Fix the inconsistencies by:
-- (1) adding [] to the SystemRDL specification, an (2)
+    - Adding the following elements to the SystemRDL specification:
+    ```
+     To be defined
+    ```

 - Go to the dashboard, select Glossaries, and choose the acronym.
 Copy the macro.
 - Add the macro to the document.
 4. Commit, set the tag again, and push.
 Look at the generated elements, namely: a human-readable representation of the registry, headers.